quil-lang/quil/README.md

 This repository contains the reference specification for the Quil language in addition to some useful extras outlined below.

+The current version of the spec can be browsed [here](https://quil-lang.github.io).

 Repository layout:
 - `/examples`: examples of Quil
 - `/grammars`: example grammars used by parser generators